MarvinBeym/MscModApi/README.md

 - [X] Replacing original parts with own implementation
 - [X] UserInteraction assistant/helper
 - [X] Cached GameObject.Find()
 - [X] A lot of helpers & extensions to make development easier and reduce amount of code
+- [X] Logger - Central point for logging stuff about your mod
 - [ ] Shop

 ## Installation